cflewis/Lakitu/README.md

 Running Lakitu
 --------------
 As Lakitu requires an embedded message broker to run, I haven't worked out how to package it up as an executable JAR file.
-Instead, users must use [Maven](http://maven.apache.org) to build and run Lakitu from [source](http://github.com/Lewisham/Lakitu/), then run
+Instead, users must use [Maven](http://maven.apache.org) to build and run Lakitu from [source](http://github.com/Lewisham/Lakitu/).
+Running:

-    mvn activemq:run exec:java
+    mvn compile activemq:run exec:java

-inside the downloaded Lakitu directory.
+inside the downloaded Lakitu directory should do the trick.
 This starts the message broker first, runs Lakitu, then kills the message broker once Lakitu terminates.